 They could be things like my beliefs that work is meant to be a struggle and that wanting money is greedy.
-Those served to help me work hard and be humble for years, but they’ve also limited my imagination about how my work-life can look and what I could achieve with more income.
+Those served to help me work hard and be humble for years, but they’ve also limited my imagination about what I can experience and how I can earn money and how much I can earn.

 Finally, imagine yourself and your life without your limiting beliefs.
 Use these questions to write a little story about the you who doesn’t hold these beliefs:

-- What changes do you want to make about your career or financial situation?
+What changes do you want to make about your work or financial situation?

-- Where would your career or finances be if those beliefs weren’t true?
+Where would your work or finances be if those beliefs weren’t true?
 How does it feel to imagine being in that place?

 Now go through each of the limiting beliefs you identified, and write a brief explanation for why it’s completely untrue.
 Even if you feel like you’re making it up for now, go through this exercise to imagine a reality where this belief is untrue.

 Return to these three steps anytime you feel stuck in your progress around work or money.
-With time and awareness, you can start to release your limiting beliefs and replace them with expansive beliefs that help you move forward.
+With time and awareness, you can start to release your limiting beliefs and replace them with expansive beliefs that open you up to the experiences you want.